moneterg/bioinformatics-general/README.md

 This repository is a personal collection of scripts, notes, and mini-projects I developed during my work as a bioinformatician.
 It includes useful command-line snippets, data processing tools, and documentation related to tasks I encountered in genomics (and other omics also), sequencing, and data analysis.

-🚧 **Note:** This repository is a work in progress and will be updated gradually as I organize and share more of my previous work.
+🚧 **Note:** This repository is a work in progress and will be updated gradually as I organize and share more of my previous work or notes.

 💬 I share this content to help anyone who, like me, spent years feeling a bit lost in this sea of information.